Fourthought/Hostile-Narrative-Analysis/README.md

 # Conflict Narrative Detection Pipeline - CND Pipeline

-Guided by theories of violence from Peace Studies, this phD research proposes a natural language processing (NLP) spaCy pipeline to enable an idea of “Conflict Narrative Detection”.
+Guided by theories of violence from Peace Studies, this PhD research proposes a natural language processing (NLP) spaCy pipeline to enable an idea of “Conflict Narrative Detection”.

 In conceptualising Conflict Narrative Detection, we are guided by sociological theory for technological design.
 The defining theory we use is “cultural violence”, which seeks to explain the processes of violence legitimisation.
-Derived from this theory we have developed a novel methodology for detecting and measuring cultural violence in natural language.
-This methodology is then used as a structure for the proposed NLP pipeline for which we have conducted several experiments to inform its technical development.
+Derived from this theory, we have developed a novel methodology for detecting and measuring cultural violence in natural language.
+This methodology provides a structure for the proposed NLP pipeline for which we have conducted several experiments to inform its technical development.

 The methodology and experimentation are structured are as follows (to be updated as the research develops):